Dispute Resolution (M.A.D.R.)

 |Electives (minimum 2 courses) 1||6|

 In addition to the core courses, students are required to take a minimum of two electives, adding up to six credits minimum, from courses offered within the Department of Communication or by other Departments across campus.
-A list of some possible electives, organized by theme, is available on the MADR web page.
+A list of some possible electives, organized by theme, is available at http://madr.comm.wayne.edu/madrelectives.html .
 Electives should be selected in consultation with the academic director of the dispute resolution program.